dexter1918/Task_-Level1_Linux_Module/README.md

   * From the current directory, navigate to `/man1` directory using `cd /man1` command.
   * Create the source file of the man page using the command `touch` followed by `<File_Name>.<Section_Index>`.

-    > File_Name : The command whose manual you want to create.\
+    > File_Name : The command whose manual to be created.\
     > Section_Index : For man1 - it'll be **1**, For man2 - it'll be **2**, and so on.
     >
     > In this it will be : **touch internsctl.1**